Houston Short-Term Rental Regulations

 TL;DR

-Houston requires Certificate of Registration (Contact city).
+Houston requires Certificate of Registration (fee varies) with no primary-residence requirement.
 Combined tax rate is 13%.
-No annual day limit, but each stay must be 30 days or fewer per stay.
+No annual day limit.

 Key Requirements at a Glance

-Permit ✓ Required — Certificate of Registration (Contact city)
+Permit ✓ Required — Certificate of Registration (fee varies)

 Primary Residence Not required